phr3nzy/nuxt-showcase/README.md

 # first install dependencies
 $ yarn install

-# for development serve with hot reload at localhost:3000
+# then for development serve with hot reload at localhost:3000
 $ yarn run dev

 # or build for production and launch server